Fast and Loose (con game): On the Barrelhead

 Take a loop of string and lay it on the table.
-Take the right hand side of the loop and twist it 180 degrees counter-clockwise.
+Take the right-hand side of the loop and twist it 180 degrees counterclockwise.
 Then bring it down and around (clockwise) as before.
-Again the gap on the right hand side is loose, but now the overlapped portion on the left hand side is also loose.
+Again the gap on the right hand side is loose, but now the overlapped portion on the left-hand side is also loose.
 Additionally, by picking up the bottom string and pulling it through the top string on either side will cause the loop to wrap around the opposite side and hold fast.
-Thus both sides will hold fast or come loose at the con-artist’s discretion.
+Thus both sides will hold fast or come loose at the con artist’s discretion.